almibe/COMP/README.md

 The COMment Processor language written for https://github.com/langjam/jam0001

-This language celebrates the multitude of comment syntaxes in programming languages and uses them to encode a simple stack based interpreter.
+This language celebrates the multitude of comment syntaxes in programming languages and uses them to encode a simple stack-based interpreter.

 ## Basic Usage